Last updated on January 11th, 2024 at 10:59 am

 LPAs enable you (the donor) to give someone else (the attorney) the legal right to deal with your affairs should you not be able to.

 You may wish to appoint a family member or friend as your attorney, giving them the responsibility for making decisions for you in the future.
 You can appoint one person to act on your behalf or name more than one person and specify different areas that each can make decisions about.
 You can also specify that decisions should be made jointly by both attorneys if you want to.
+If you don’t have a lasting power of attorney, you might want to take a look at our guidance.

 Please contact us now if you would like to discuss powers of attorney with our legal experts.